 North Park Police Chief Ulysses Black

-Black graduated the police academy in 1994 and was first hired as an officer with the Willard City Police Department.
+Black has been in law enforcement for over 27 years.
+He graduated the police academy in 1994 and was first hired as an officer with the Willard City Police Department.
 He later moved over to the Box Elder County Sheriff’s Office, where he served as a deputy until 2001, when he joined the North Park Police Department.
-He served as a patrol officer until 2008, when he was made an investigator.
+He first served as a patrol officer and then an investigator, before becoming chief of police in January 2020.

 Peterson and Cox wrote, “Black has exhibited many admirable qualities in his duties on behalf of Hyde Park and North Logan, and has built an extraordinary police force filled with outstanding officers who go above and beyond to serve the citizens.
 We appreciate his dedication and superior leadership of our shared police department.”

 In an interview with KVNU, Peterson said she considered Black a friend and was heartbroken about the news.
 The chief had built a great department and had a spotless record.

 Cox echoed similar praise, telling KVNU that Black had been an outstanding chief and taken the department to a new level.